Browse Definitions :

 • B.S. in computer science

-The University of California, Berkeley has extensive offerings in the field of AI research.
-The Artificial Intelligence Research Lab offers a variety of research projects and routinely hosts seminars and courses in computational imagining and robotic manipulation and interaction.
-The Robotics and Intelligent Machines Lab includes the Biomimetic Millisystems Lab, Center for Information Technology Research in the Interest of Society People and Robots Initiative, Laboratory for Automation Science and Engineering, and Robot Learning Lab.
+UC, Berkeley has extensive offerings in the field of AI research.
+The Berkeley Artificial Intelligence Research Lab offers a variety of research areas, including computer vision, machine learning, NLP and robotics.
+The Robotics and Intelligent Machines Lab includes the Biomimetic Millisystems Lab, People and Robots Initiative, Laboratory for Automation Science and Engineering and Robot Learning Group.

 Available degree programs: